 I'm Associate Professor of Philosophy, and Department Chair, at Tyndale University College in Toronto (Canada).
 I came to Tyndale in 2008 from the University of Oklahoma where I did doctoral work on the problem of evil.
 My main area of research is in the philosophy of religion, but I also teach courses in philosophy of mind, ethics, and political philosophy.
-One of my on-going research projects is to explore the compatibility of one's various philosophical positions with distinctly Chrisitan doctrines (e.g., the details of a free will defense with the doctrine of original sin).
-I've also been fortunate to have a great colleague at Tyndale (Richard Davis), with whom I've co-authored several papers on topics ranging from a defense of divine command theory to a critique of postmodernism.
-You can find links to most of my published work on the "Articles" page and a couple of public lectures on the "Teaching" page.
+One of my on-going research projects is to explore the compatibility of one's various philosophical positions with distinctly Christian doctrines (e.g., the details of a free will defense with the doctrine of original sin).
+I'm currently editing a book (Bloomsbury) called Explaining Evil: Four Views that will be out in 2018.